rutishauserlab/SBCAT-release-NWB/README.md

 * **Extracting Single Units:** Single unit information is extracted from the loaded NWB files for ease of indexing, using the `NWB_SB_extractUnits` function.
 If spike waveforms are not needed for analysis, the `load_all_waveforms` flag can be set to `0` to only extract the mean waveform.
 All future plots will use this mean waveform instead of a spike waveform pdf.

-* **Task Analysis:** This section is preceded by a parameters section, which allows for the control of various stages of the analysis and plotting process.
+* **Single Unit Analysis:** This section is preceded by a parameters section, which allows for the control of various stages of the analysis and plotting process.
 For example, one can choose to plot figures for significant cells by setting `paramsSC.doPlot = 0` or filter units being used for analysis by specifying a minimum firing rate threshold `paramsSC.rateFilter`.
 To disable analysis of all cells entirely, set `paramsSC.calcSelective = 0`.

 * **Selectivity by Area:** This section calculates the proportion of category-selective cells across each area measured.
+[DRAFT]
+* **Single Unit Analysis Example:** This section plots the example category-selective cell that can be found in Fig 3a of Daume et al. To decrease loading time, please set `importRange = 6`.
+* **LFP PAC Example Figure:** This section recreates the example gamma amplitude distribution across theta phase bins in addition to the comodulograms across load conditions (Fig 2d, Daume et al).
+To decrease loading times, set `importRange = 5`
+* **SU PAC Example Figure:** This section illustrates the binning and the model comparisons used in PAC neuron selection for an example neuron.
+To decrease loading times, set `importRange = 32`

+[END DRAFT]
 * **Recordings by Area:** The script also calculates the number of LFP channels and cells by area and saves the results into a .xlsx file.
 This can be disabled by setting `countAreas = 0`.

 * **Spike Sorting Quality Metrics:** This section plots spike sorting metrics for single units recorded in the Sternberg/screening tasks.
 These metrics include the percentage of inter-spike intervals (ISIs) that were less than 3 ms, mean firing rates for all units, coefficient of variation (CV2) values for all units, signal-to-noise ratio (SNR) of the peak of the mean waveform, mean SNR for all values in a unit’s mean waveform, pairwise projection distance between each unit in which multiple units were found on the same electrode, isolation distance (scaled to log 10 for ease of viewing) across all units for which this metric was defined.